wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 = Can I choose a special design of Sweet captcha for my site? = Yes!
-Go to http://www.sweetcaptcha.com and register for FREE to choose from your desired design category.
+Drop us a mail at:
+designers@sweetcaptcha.com
+And we will "stream" your special SweetCaptcha design to your site.

+= I'm a Web designer, Can I Design Sweet Captcha myself?  =

+Yes!
+Do you want your designes to be viewd all over the globe?Sweet Captcha is viewd more than 500000 times a day!! just drop us an email to: designers@sweetcaptcha.com Maybe you will be on our Sweet Captcha - hall of fame.

 = Can I choose a language for my Sweet captcha? =
 Yes!
-go to http://www.sweetcaptcha.com and register for FREE to choose your desired language for your Sweet captcha.
+When you install the Sweet Captcha plugin, choose your desire language.

-= Can I Design Sweet Captcha myself?  =
+= I can't drag the Sweet Captcha images =

-Yes! just drop us an email to: designers@sweetcaptcha.com Meanwhile visit our Sweet Captcha - hall of fame: http://www.sweetcaptcha.com/designers.php
+Please check the folowing:
+1.Check that you have the latest version of "contact form 7" (double check on Wordpress.org)
+2.If you are using "Subscribe2", try to disable and check again.
+(We heard from usere that some time its conflicting with Sweet Captcha.)

 == Screenshots ==